 Neglecting annual professional cleaning could put your dog at risk of developing gingivitis, periodontal disease, bad breath, and in severe cases pain, tooth decay, and tooth loss.

-What will happen during my dog's dental cleaning appointment?
+What will happen during my dog's dental care appointment?

-Our Smyrna vets at Cumberland Animal Clinic recommend bringing your dog in for a dental appointment at least once each year, or more frequently if they are suffering from more severe or recurring dental problems, to help prevent tooth decay and periodontal disease.
+Our Smyrna vets at Cumberland Animal Clinic recommend bringing your dog in for a dental appointment at least once a year, or more frequently if they are suffering from more severe or recurring dental problems, to help prevent tooth decay and periodontal disease.

 When you bring your dog to Cumberland Animal Clinic for a dental checkup our vets will perform a full oral examination for your pooch and check for signs of dental issues, such as: